 You may have read that to purchase day pass tickets, you need to show up in the hotel lobby at 6am the day of.
-While that used to be true, that is no longer the case (thankfully!)
+While this used to be true, that is thankfully no longer the case!

 It also used to be true that day passes could only be purchased up to 24 hours in advance.
 I’m happy to report that that is no longer true, either.
 Well… sometimes.

-The hotel fluctuates how many passes are available on any given day based on the hotel occupancy rate.
-If it’s higher than 80%, no passes are made available to outside guests.
+Additionally, the hotel fluctuates how many passes are available on any given day based on the hotel occupancy rate.
+If it’s higher than 80% occupied, no passes are made available to outside guests.
 If occupancy is lower than 80%, passes will be available.

 I’ve heard that the maximum number of day passes sold on any given day is between 20-30.
 So, my best advice is to plan early.
 Also, be flexible on your dates.
 I had to book one day farther out than I’d planned because my target date did sell out.

 Alternately, if visiting Flamingo Beach on Renaissance Island is one of your bucket list travel experiences (and believe me, I get it!), the only way to guarantee that it happens is to stay at the hotel.
 So, weigh your options and your budget wisely.

 The most unclear part of the whole day pass process for me was where to park and where to board the boat.
 For anyone self driving in a rental car, let me clear it up for you.

 You can park your car near the dock, but since that was closed the day of my visit, I parked in the white-lined spaces in front of Renaissance Marketplace.
 Find the boat by walking around the back on the wooden dock; the water will be on your left and the buildings will be on your right.
 Then you will come across a few signs indicating the boat area.

 So is it as glamorous as you have seen on Instagram?